-I'm thinking of naming the first field I enter hirundine field as yet again it was alive, even more so than the previous days, the air was a mass of Swallows, House Martins (the largest proportion) and even the odd Sand Martin, it made me glad I was alive.
+I’m thinking of naming the first field I enter hirundine field as yet again it was alive, even more so than the previous days, the air was a mass of Swallows, House Martins (the largest proportion) and even the odd Sand Martin, it made me glad I was alive.
 I even sent a cheeky text to my friend Simon whom I used to share Lodge Lake patch with telling him this is what patch birding should be like!
-I recieved a call from him a few mins later telling me to cut watching that and get my butt to Manor Farm as Rob Hill had found a Pectoral Sandpiper (a local mega bird!!)
+I received a call from him a few mins later telling me to cut watching that and get my butt to Manor Farm as Rob Hill had found a Pectoral Sandpiper (a local mega bird!!)

-I did as instrusted however his exact instructions (he said north path I followed north path) were a little off and I ended up on the other side of the lakes from them (Simon & Rob), fortunately I could see them and with the mobile glued to my ear Simon talked me onto the bird, all be it a little distant, what an amazing bird to see on your local patch on only your third trip out!
+I did as instructed however his exact instructions (he said north path I followed north path) were a little off and I ended up on the other side of the lakes from them (Simon & Rob), fortunately I could see them and with the mobile glued to my ear Simon talked me onto the bird, all be it a little distant, what an amazing bird to see on your local patch on only your third trip out.

 After the long trek around the lakes (all useful for learning the site) and a quick chat to Ben Miller (he had just seen the Pec Sand) I headed back to the canal and on towards home.

 Just after passing back through the cattle creep there is a path off to the South (up towards Old Wolverton) which I decided to take.
 It wasn’t heaving with birds so late into the evening.
 It was interesting as apparently it is the route the canal used to take while they built the aqueduct.
 There is even an old lock gate to mark the area.
 It’s amazing what you find. – Introducing the Patch – Old Lock Area.

 The path takes you back up to the church.
 And so I headed past there and back through the cattle field (and the hirundines).
 Home to a nice restful evening.

 I hope to make evening walks a regular occurrence (in the summer at least, while there is light after work).